Skip to main content

 What should an offer state?

-The offer should identify billing basis, implementation, locations/users, providers, messaging/AI usage, support, taxes/add-ons, cancellation, and data-export expectations.
+The offer should identify billing basis, implementation, locations and users, enabled providers and workflows, messaging or AI usage, support, taxes or add-ons, cancellation, export, and offboarding expectations.

 Practical workflow review